 Measure WW was approved by voters in Alameda and Contra Costa counties in November 2008.
-The measure extended Measure AA, approved in 1988, to help the Park District meet the increasing demand to preserve open space for recreation and wildlife habitat.
-It made funding available directly to cities and special park districts for high priority community park projects.
+The measure extended Measure AA, approved in 1988, to enable the Park District to meet the increasing demand of protecting open space for recreation and wildlife habitat.
+It also made funding available directly to cities and special park districts for high priority community park projects.

 Download: Final Vote Count by City [PDF]

-> $375 million (75%) of revenue will fund Regional Park acquisition and capital projects, with $26.2 million (7%) of that amount held in reserve for unanticipated future needs and opportunities.
+- $375 million (75%) of revenue funds Regional Park acquisition and capital projects, with $26.2 million (7%) of that amount held in reserve for unanticipated future needs and opportunities.

-> $125 million (25%) of proceeds will go to cities, special park and recreation districts, county service areas, and the Oakland Zoo for much-needed local park and recreation projects.
+- $125 million (25%) of proceeds goes to cities, special park and recreation districts, county service areas, and the Oakland Zoo for much-needed local park and recreation projects.

 Information on the per capita local grant program for city parks and recreation departments and special park districts in Alameda and Contra Costa Counties: